vyos/vyos-documentation/docs/contributing/build-vyos.rst

 .. note::
    ``5.10.135-amd64-vyos`` represents the kernel version at the time the documentation was updated for VyOS 1.4 (Sagitta).
 It may not reflect the version used in the latest release.
-VyOS 1.3 (Equuleus) uses 5.4.x Linux kernels.
+VyOS 1.3 (Equuleus) uses 5.4.x Linux kernels. https://phabricator.vyos.net/T3318 tracks Kernel changes for the current release.

 Other packages (e.g. vyos-1x) add dependencies to the ISO build procedure on e.g. the wireguard-modules package which itself adds a dependency on the kernel